-Our bodies break down (metabolize) drugs and other toxins through a group of enzymes known as the CYP450 family.
-Different CYP enzymes break down different substances, and we all carry genetic variants that can impact whether we metabolize a drug quickly or slowly.
+Our bodies break down and (metabolize) drugs and other toxins through a group of enzymes known as the CYP450 family.
+Different CYP enzymes are responsible for breaking down different substances, and we all carry genetic variants that can impact whether we clear a drug quickly or slowly.

-Interestingly, CYP3A4 is naturally more active in women than in men.
+Interestingly, the CYP3A4 enzyme is naturally more active in women than in men.

 Methadone dosages can also be impacted by this gene.[ref]

 Membership lets you see your data right in each article and also gives you access to the members’ only information in the Lifehacks sections.

 Please note that not all CYP variants are covered by 23andMe or AncestryDNA data.
 For a complete picture, talk with your doctor about clinical pharmacogenetic testing.

 Check your genetic data for rs4987161 (23andMe v4, v5):

 - A/G: carrier of one CYP3A4*17 allele